RaphaeleL/visualizer/README.md

 # Visualizer

-Tiny raylib playground that renders a random maze and visualizes search algorithms, plus a simple sorting visualizer.
+Tiny raylib playground that renders a random maze and visualizes search algorithms, a simple sorting visualizer or even an interactive function plotter.

 ![Maze](assets/example_maze.png)